Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Enum.md

 ### ConvertFromOtherEnumValue(object inputEnumValue)

-Converts a specific enum value from one specific enum type to another enum type by it's name.For example, to convert`Catel.Services.CameraType` to`Microsoft.Devices.CameraType` , use the following code: ConvertEnum&lt;Microsoft.Devices.CameraType&gt;(Catel.Services.CameraType.Primary);
+Converts a specific enum value from one specific enum type to another enum type by it's name.
+For example, to convert`Catel.Services.CameraType` to`Microsoft.Devices.CameraType`, use the following code: ConvertEnum&lt;Microsoft.Devices.CameraType&gt;(Catel.Services.CameraType.Primary);

 #### Parameters